 There are lots of practical things that you can do to improve these metrics.
 Many of which are ordinarily covered on this blog.
 But what I want to discuss today is how people are attracted to your site in the first place.

 I’ve been helping a software startup recently with their search for a new tagline.
 Like many bootstrapped startups, they don’t have enough cash for a full brand strategy project.
-Even so, to create a tagline that works you still need more strategic thinking than just jumping straight to the whiteboard to pull a tagline out of your a__.
+Even so, to create a tagline that works you still need more strategic thinking than just jumping straight to the whiteboard by yourself to pull a tagline out of your a__.

 As social media and digital communication accelerate, the impact is being felt beyond mass-consumer advertising and bursting into all part of the business world.
 From large B2B companies to your local cafe.